containers/podman-desktop/website/blog/2024-11-12-ai-lab-first-app.md

 Now that we have a suitable prompt to use for our application, it is time to start our application itself.

-Many developers prefer to have a working example of application to start with, and Podman AI Lab provides such examples with a catalog of recipes, visible in the page `AI Apps > Recipes Catalog`.
+Many developers prefer to have a working example of application to start with, and Podman AI Lab provides such examples with a catalog of recipes, visible in the page `AI Apps > Recipe Catalog`.

 Let's select the Chatbot recipe (`More details` link on the Chatbot card), and start it with the Mistral model (by pressing the `Start` button and filling the form).